palmetto/chardin.js/README.md

 Options are:

  - url: specifies a url that returns a json object containing text to show.
 This is useful to dynamically change the overlay, or to hold all your overlay text in one external file.
-The json file should contain a set of name-value pairs, the name will match the data-intro attribute if it begins with a '#'.
+The json file should contain a set of name-value pairs, the name will match the data-chardinjs-intro attribute if it begins with a '#'.
 The value contains the required text and an optional position.
 For conflicts between the data attributes and the json entries, the attribute takes precedence.

 Example: